The Golden Phoenix (jin feng) Is The True Original Of Durians

 You should also be able to observe 5 seam lines from the bottom view like musang king, but it’s not as obvious and eye-catching as the star-shape at the king’s bottom.

-As the husk is thin and the seams observable, one can often find that cranking this durian open from the base can be done with a pair of bare masculine hands.
+As the husk is thin and the seams observable, one can often find that cranking this durian open from the base can be done with a pair of bare masculine hands… aided by tough fingernails on the thumb.

 The rim is also not bald like musang king, but filled with small thorns.

 Despite the wordplay, the colour of golden phoenix flesh is anything but gold.
-It is considered pale yellow by durian standards, but not as close to white as something like black pearl.
+It is considered pale yellow by durian standards, maybe even creamy white, but not as close to white as something like black pearl or capri.

 At first sight, you might conclude that this durian seems too dry to be a premium one.
 Or that it has yet to ripen.
 But rest assured that this is how it looks like…